 University life can be challenging, and there may be times when you have questions, face difficult circumstances, or need some guidance or support.
 We have a network of support services available to help you make the most of your time here at York.

-All students are allocated a personal supervisor at the start of the academic year.
+All students are allocated a pastoral supervisor at the start of the academic year.
 Your supervisor is a key point of contact for you in terms of advice on your academic progress, as well as personal and professional development and general pastoral guidance.
-Meeting regularly with your supervisor is important and you contact them anytime to arrange a session with them.
-There will also be sessions timetabled throughout each term.
+Meeting regularly with your supervisor is important and you can contact them anytime by email.
+There are set supervisions scheduled throughout each semester.
 You are encouraged to keep your supervisor updated on your progress and any changes to your circumstances, as they can help you manage your studies and access further support.

 Each department has a Student Wellbeing Officer who is the first point of contact for any questions or concerns that might be affecting your wellbeing.